Articles / Hardware / Graphics Cards

 At the bottom, £182.35 (with a chunky £7.35 postage) and £184.26 are the bargains that actually sold.
 Those are the sales a smart flipper studies, because that is what a patient buyer can occasionally grab.

 Work back from the £212.54 median.
-Take off £6 for postage and handling, nothing for fees if you sell privately, a £10 cushion for condition surprises, and a £25 minimum profit to make it worth your evening.
+Take off £6 for postage and handling, nothing for fees if you sell privately, a £10 cushion for condition surprises, and a £25 minimum profit to make the effort worthwhile.
 That lands you at a good buy price of about £171.

 • Bargain (snap it up): £170 or below